podaac/data-subscriber/Downloader.md

                         The ISO date time before which data should be retrieved.
 For Example, --start-date 2021-01-14T00:00:00Z
   -ed ENDDATE, --end-date ENDDATE
                         The ISO date time after which data should be retrieved.
+For Example, --end-date 2021-01-14T00:00:00Z -f, --force
+                        Flag to force downloading files that are listed in CMR query, even if the file exists and checksum matches
-For Example, --end-date 2021-01-14T00:00:00Z -b BBOX, --bounds BBOX
+  -b BBOX, --bounds BBOX
                         The bounding rectangle to filter result in.
 Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
 Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax